EmmaShedden/wrg-ugrad-assignment/ocaml/06-README.txt

             7                 3   12

-  Write a (recursive?) function print_tree that takes a tree as an argument and does a post-order traversal of the tree, printing out its values.
+  Write a (recursive?) function print_tree that takes a tree as an argument and does an in-order traversal of the tree, printing out its values.
   So print_tree         5            prints out 3 5 12
                        / \
                       3   12